The Garden Grazer

 Storing

-Store leftovers in an airtight container in the refrigerator.
-We find it keeps for about 4-5 days.
+After it cools, store leftovers in an airtight container in the refrigerator.
+I find it keeps for about 4-5 days.
 Simply reheat in the microwave when ready to enjoy.

-Freezing: I have not tried freezing this recipe, but I'm guessing it would do well as a freezer meal.
+Freezing: I haven't tried freezing this recipe, but I'm guessing it would do well as a freezer meal.
 Be sure to let the soup cool completely before transferring to a sealed, freezer-safe container.
 You can also freeze in individual portions for easier reheating.

 For more inspiration, also browse all vegan soup recipes or quinoa recipes.